Owen-Exon/The-Network-Setting/PrincipleCosmoses/The chaos (Prime Cosmos).md

 ## Grace

 This is the only place where [[grace]] can become generalized again.
 And the only way that it can re-enter the [[cosmos]]es after being used.

+It is also the only place that can exist without being saturated with [[grace]], having existed for grace did.
+This is why it is known as *Prime* [[cosmos]], and not just one of the principle cosmoses